Principles of Excellence

 Students called to active duty because of military mobilization will have their academic progress disrupted.
 Orders need to be sent to the Office of Registration and Records for the student’s academic file.
 King University will address the issues related to military mobilization as described below.

 • Academic The student withdrawing because of military mobilization shall be withdrawn without penalty (grade of W) and the reason for withdrawal shall be documented in the student’s academic record.
-Individuals withdrawing close to the end of the term, at the discretion of the Academic Dean and the course instructor, may be permitted to complete the course.
+Individuals withdrawing close to the end of the term, at the discretion of the Provost and the course instructor, may be permitted to complete the course.

 • Financial The student shall incur no personal out of pocket financial liability to King University as a result of being called to active military duty.
 When the withdrawal date is determined, the withdrawal policies must be applied and the calculation performed.
 All balances still owed by the student will be cancelled, and all money paid by the student out of pocket will be refunded.